Anthony Richardson (basketball): Professional career

 Richardson decided to go back to the United States and was selected in the second round of the 2010 NBA Development League draft by the New Mexico Thunderbirds.
 He played 13 games with the team, averaging 11.5 points and 7.4 rebounds before transferring to the Reno Bighorns, where he ended the 2010–11 season starting 27 of 30 games played with averages of 14.3 points and 6.8 rebounds in 31.1 minutes per game.
 In 2011 Richardson moved outside the US again, this time joining Japanese team Aishin Sea Horses.
 In 41 games in the top tier of Japanese basketball he recorded 10 points, 5.1 rebounds and 1.4 blocks per contest, playing 19.4 minutes.
 After the season ended he went back to the Reno Bighorns in the NBA D-League, and briefly played for the team (6 games) after signing for the Fort Wayne Mad Ants where he ended the 2012–13 D-League season with overall averages of 13.3 points and 4.7 rebounds per game.

 In 2013 he was selected in the first round of the Korean Basketball League draft by Busan KT Sonicboom.
 He was an all-star selection for the 2013–14 season, during which he played for two teams.
 He initially played for the Busan KT Sonicboom, where in 23 appearances he averaged 17.7 points, 5.4 rebounds, 2.4 assists and 1.1 blocks, and then signed for the Goyang Orions where he ended the season playing 33 more games, recording 14.2 points and 5.3 rebounds.
 During the 2014 all-star game in the KBL he won the slam dunk contest.
 His last professional experience was the 2014–15 KBL season, played with the Wonju DB Promy, where in 63 games he averaged 10.8 points, 3.7 rebounds and 1.2 assists in 15.5 minutes per game.

+Professional Coaching Career

+From August 2018 to May 2021 Anthony was the Head Boy's Varsity Coach at Northland Christian School, leading the team through multiple seasons and fostering development of student-athletes.
+Transitioning to in May 2021 to William Chrisman High School as the Assistant Boys Basketball Coach.
+In this role, he was responsible for defensive coordination and assisting long time head coach achieve school record breaking seasons.
+In 2023, Anthony joined the University of Missouri-Kansas City as an Assistant Men's Basketball Coach.
+He is currently serving in this position, contributing to the team's development and success.